Jardine Cycle & Carriage: History

-Southeast Asia-Focused Business Portfolio
+Portfolio

 Astra International

-Jardine Cycle & Carriage Limited has a 50.1% interest in Astra, a diversified group listed on the Indonesia Stock Exchange, with seven core businesses – automotive, financial services, heavy equipment, mining, construction and energy, agribusiness, infrastructure and logistics, information technology and property.
+Jardine Cycle & Carriage has a 50.1% interest in Astra, a diversified group listed on the Indonesia Stock Exchange, with seven core businesses – automotive, financial services, heavy equipment, mining, construction and energy, agribusiness, infrastructure and logistics, information technology and property.

 Astra is the largest independent automotive group in Southeast Asia.
 Its automotive business comprises the manufacture, distribution, retail and aftersales service as well as financing of motor vehicles and motorcycles.
 It is the sole distributor of Toyota, Daihatsu, Isuzu and Peugeot motor vehicles, a dealer of BMW motor vehicles and UD Trucks as well as a manufacturer and distributor of Honda motorcycles.
 Astra also manufactures and distributes automotive components.
 Astra’s financial services consist of consumer financing for motor vehicles and motorcycles, heavy equipment financing and banking, as well as general and life insurance.
 In addition, Astra is the sole distributor of Komatsu heavy equipment, and participates in general construction, mining services and thermal power businesses.
 Astra’s agribusiness includes the cultivation, harvesting and processing of palm oil.
 Its infrastructure and logistics businesses include toll roads development and management, with a total interest in 353 km of toll roads.
 Astra is also the sole distributor of Fuji Xerox office equipment in Indonesia.
 Astra’s property business includes the Grade A office building, Menara Astra, the 509-unit Anandamaya Residences and two residential development projects, namely Arumaya in South Jakarta and Asya in East Jakarta, as well as a 3-hectare (7.4-acre) residential and commercial development in Jakarta's Central Business District.

 Focus in Vietnam

 Truong Hai Auto Corporation

-In 2008, Jardine Cycle & Carriage Limited acquired 20.5% interest in Truong Hai Auto Corporation (THACO), Jardine Cycle & Carriage's shareholding now stands at 26.6%.
+In 2008, Jardine Cycle & Carriage acquired 20.5% interest in Truong Hai Auto Corporation (THACO), Jardine Cycle & Carriage's shareholding now stands at 26.6%.
 THACO is a multi-business group with interests in automotive, property development, agriculture and logistics.
-THACO is the largest automotive company in Vietnam, it manufactures, assembles, distributes, retails and provides aftersales service of commercial and passenger vehicles, representing BMW, Kia, Mazda, MINI, Peugeot, FOTON and FUSO.
+THACO is the largest automotive company in Vietnam, it manufactures, assembles, distributes, retails and provides aftersales service of commercial and passenger vehicles, representing BMW, Kia, Mazda, Mini, Peugeot, Foton and Fuso.
 It also engages in residential and commercial property development, as well as agriculture in Vietnam, Laos and Cambodia.
 Additionally, THACO provides logistics services from warehousing, freight forwarding to seaport services.

 Refrigeration Electrical Engineering Corporation

 Refrigeration Electrical Engineering Corporation (REE Corp) is a diversified business group in Vietnam, listed on the Ho Chi Minh Stock Exchange.
-With 29.0% held by Jardine Cycle & Carriage Limited, REE Corp has operations in power and water utility infrastructure, property and M&E services.
+With 29.0% held by Jardine Cycle & Carriage, REE Corp has operations in power and water utility infrastructure, property and M&E services.
 Jardine Cycle & Carriage first acquired a 10.24% interest in REE Corp in 2012.